General average

 In the exigencies of hazards faced at sea, crew members may have little time in which to determine precisely whose cargo they are jettisoning.
 Thus, to avoid quarreling that could waste valuable time, there arose the equitable practice whereby all the merchants whose cargo landed safely would be called on to contribute a portion, based upon a share or percentage, to the merchant or merchants whose goods had been tossed overboard to avert imminent peril.
 General average traces its origins in ancient maritime law, and the principle remains within the admiralty law of most countries.

+Etymology

+"Average" comes from French avarie and Italian avaria, tracing back to Arabic عَوَارِيَّة, meaning "damaged goods".
+The use of the term in "general average" originally referred to incurred damages, but the meaning of the word developed into the additional modern senses of equitable distribution and arithmetic mean due to the principle.